werx/werx.github.io/packages/messages.md

 ```

 ## Decorators
 By default, a simple decorator will be used that wraps the messages in a series of unordered lists as shown above.
-The `<ul>` for each type of message (`error`, `info`, `success`) will be classed with the name of the message type.
+The `<ul>` for each type of message (`error`, `warning`, `info`, `success`) will be classed with the name of the message type.

 If you are using [Bootstrap](http://getbootstrap.com/) for your design, you can specify that messages should be decorated using the [Bootstrap Alert HTML Markup](http://getbootstrap.com/components/#alerts) instead.